 The first part of this post explains how to send a letter from Bogotá to somewhere else (either in Colombia or to another country).
 The second part briefly explains how to format a Colombian address when you are posting a letter to Colombia.

 How to send a letter from Bogotá

-It soon becomes evident, once you start making a few enquiries, that Colombians rarely use the public mail service.
-It took me a while to find out how to send a letter abroad.
+Colombians rarely use the public mail service so it took me a while to find out how to send a letter abroad.
 Everyone knows about the private courier services – Fedex, DHL, Deprisa and Servientrega (national) are some of these.
 However, you’ll often get a blank face if you start asking where to buy stamps or find a letter-box (doesn’t exist) or a post office (there aren’t many).

 4-72 is the public postal service in Colombia.
 It has offices scattered around the city, and these can be in quite obscure places.

 You can check on the 4-72 website to find the 4-72 post office nearest to you in any part of Colombia.
 You can change the language of the website in the top right-hand corner.

 I went to an oficina de correos (post office) near the Museo del Oro in downtown Bogotá at Cl.
 12a #8-74.
 Walk to carrera 8 and walk down it until it crosses with calle 12a.
 The post office is diagonally opposite a big building called Murillo Toro which has steps outside it.
 It just looks like a shop, but in the window somewhere it says “4-72“.